Rosemary Anne Sisson

 Rosemary Anne Sisson (13 October 1923 – 28 July 2017) was an English television dramatist and novelist.
 She was described by playwright Simon Farquhar in 2014 as being "one of television's finest period storytellers", and in 2017 fellow dramatist Ian Curteis referred to her as "the Miss Marple of British playwriting".

 Early life

 Sisson was born in Enfield Town, Middlesex to Shakespeare scholar Charles Jasper Sisson (1885–1966), Lord Northcliffe Professor of Modern English Literature at the University of London, who edited the complete works of Shakespeare and published a textual study, New Readings in Shakespeare, and his wife Vera Kathleen (1895–1995), daughter of David George Ginn.
 She had an elder sister.
 She attended Cheltenham Ladies' College, where she developed a love of literature.
-She started reading English at University College London during the Second World War and took a two-year hiatus from her course to volunteer for the Women's Auxiliary Air Force.
+She started reading English at University College London during the Second World War and took a two-year hiatus from her course to volunteer for the Royal Observer Corps.
 She returned to the college at the age of 21 to finish her BA degree, and in due course graduated.